ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 1. False input: An input that is valid, but incorrect.
 For example, if the data being gathered is whether or not users have clicked on a particular button, a client could report clicks when none occurred.
-1. Helper: An aggreegator that is not a leader.
+1. Helper: An aggregator that is not the leader.
 1. Input: The original data emitted by a client, before any encryption or secret sharing scheme is applied.
 This may include multiple measurements.
 1. Input share: one of the shares output by feeding an input into a secret